Thandai Syrup Recipe

 Smooth paste made.

-Add 1 cup sugar and ½ cup water to a pan and heat it over medium heat until the sugar dissolves.
+Step 3: Add 1 cup of sugar and ยฝ cup of water to a nonstick pan, and heat over medium until the sugar dissolves.

 Stir frequently while cooking.